AntoineLandrieux/SOARE/doc/documentation.md

 write "The last value is ", fib(100);
 ```

-The `@` keyword introduces a function definition.
+The `fn` keyword introduces a function definition.
 It must be followed by the function name and the list of formal parameters in parentheses and separated by a ;.

 The `return` keyword exits the function, returning a value to the place where the function was called.